CausalKANs: interpretable treatment effect estimation with Kolmogorov-Arnold networks: Complete pipeline

 We offer two different complete visualizations of the pipeline that we propose, in an algorithm \cref{alg:causalkan} version that details all the steps, including the details and the computational step of each block, and a block diagram \cref{fig:causalkan-pipeline} in which is easier to focus on the decision steps and the importance of the budgets.

-As can be observed, although the pipeline is well defined, the are many variables (or hyperparameters) that the practitioner should vary depending on the dataset or the application of our proposal.
+As can be observed, although the pipeline is well defined, the are many variables (or hyperparameters) that the practitioner should vary depending on the dataset or the application of our proposal 1{We include here some recommendations to choose these parameters and some discussion about the pipeline}.